 Steady away I told myself, I told BGR Benny that too as he like so many others wished me luck as I prepared to pull away from the now dismantled awning – ‘No’ he said – “you are here to race”.
 He was pretty stern, and I needed to hear that… and race I did.

 Lining up with Barry Wratten (the rider of the round for me) taught me a real lesson – what a day he had had and was still plugging away with a massive smile on his face – I had started near the back, and came home mid-pack, elated and feeling like I had accomplished something incredibly important – overcoming a massive battle with my doubts and my demons.

 So a negative view of Round #3?
 Absolutely not.
 We had bangs bruises and breaks but this is the place to do it – The Marshals were absolutely on it, what a great bunch they were and yes, it may have been said before but we would not be able to do this without them and they are worthy of every possible praise.

 With my race day complete, packed and shipping out Finn told me “I looked really cool”, which is not bad going for a 44 year old rookie – “Thanks Finn” I replied, “Let’s go to Burger King”.

 Round 4 – July 7th at Mallory Park.

 The Marshals and Medics of Mallory, Ange, Mick, Chris, Benny and all those that turn out to help us boys have all the fun.

-And for your pictures Jacks Snaps, David Chapman and Mick Brown.Enjoy more Fast Bikes reading in the four-weekly magazine.
+And for your pictures Jacks Snaps, David Chapman and Mick Brown.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.